Emili Fernández Miró (1958-2012)

 Kazumasa Katsuta (1939)

 Kazumasa Katsuta, whose father was a painter, is a collector with a powerful artistic sensibility.
 He is responsible for having assembled the largest existing private collection of works by Joan Miró.
-With his generous attitude and his ongoing willingness to help the Fundació, Katsuta has placed part of his collection on loan.
+A large part of this important collection has been placed on long-term loan at the Fundació.
+His gesture earned Mr. Katsuta recognition from the Barcelona City Council, which granted him the title of Honorary Citizen in 2011.

 Josep Lluís Sert (1902-1983)